 • Nov.
 9 Nuclear Terrorism & Nuclear Proliferation Intelligence

 • Nov.
 17 Thinking about the Next Arms Race*

 In between formal required lectures, several optional, additional guest lectures will be held at 5 PM ET on the following days.
 Please note the following are last year’s presenters and are subject to change.

 - Sept.
-11 Jim Thomas: The World Replete with Advanced Precision Strike Weapons
+11 Chris Chen: The World Replete with Advanced Precision Strike Weapons

 - Sept.
 25 Gregory Jones: More Than Fissile Material: Building a Bomb, The Historical Experience